eminsk/yfinance-ta-patterns/README.md

 ### Data loader
 `yfinance_ta_patterns/forex_data_loader.py` fetches and normalizes OHLC data.
 It appends `=X` to symbols when missing and converts timestamps to UTC before shifting to the configured timezone (`Europe/Moscow` by default).

+`H4` timeframes are fetched as `1h` data and resampled to 4-hour candles.

 ### Pattern analysis
 `yfinance_ta_patterns/pattern_analyzer.py` wraps TA-Lib's `CDL*` functions, returning non-zero signals and applying optional date filters.
 When `--all-patterns` is used, it iterates over the full catalog and prints hits per pattern.